 Managing Depression Among Residents

-This is the percent of patients who are exhibiting signs of depression.
+This metric measures the percentage of long-term stay patients who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage